Notes on the Geography of Uganda: Jinja

 A bend-down boutique.

-Jinja only became a formal municipality in 1957; the next year it got this town hall.
+Jinja only became a legal municipality in 1957; the next year it got this town hall.

-The penultimate governor of Uganda, Crawford may have considered himself lucky to have got out of Kenya, where he had been deputy governor in the Mau Mau years, but he retired to Southern Rhodesia only to get caught up in the troubles over its unilateral declaration of independence.
-In 1960 the House of Commons had a long, long debate after Crawford's passport was confiscated while Crawford was on a visit to London.
+The penultimate governor of Uganda, Crawford may have considered himself lucky to have got out of Kenya, where he had been deputy governor in the Mau Mau years, but bad luck followed him.
+He retired to Southern Rhodesia only to get caught up in the troubles following its unilateral declaration of independence.
+In 1960 the House of Commons had a long, long debate after Crawford's passport was confiscated while he was on a visit to London.

 The district government offices, built in 1930.